crosscompute/crosscompute-docs/docs/analytics-marketplace/README.md

   currency: nano
 ```

-Broadcast automations to the specified markets using the following command.
+Announce automations to the specified markets using the following command.
 This will start the production server and tell the markets that your automations are ready to run and that you can start accepting subscription payments.
+This does not share your code.

 ```bash
 crosscompute --market